doriolson/CMOR_438_Final_Repository/examples/Supervised_Learning/Multilayer_Perceptron/README.md

 Important hyperparameters of multilayer perceptron to quantify include:
  - Input variables to each node, or all of the variables other than income
  - The amount of layers, including the input layer, output layer, and a number of hidden layers in which the algorithm processes
- - The number of neurons, or sets of perception elements, in each layer
+ - The number of neurons, or sets of perception elements, in each layers

 My source of information about MLPs is here: https://www.sciencedirect.com/topics/computer-science/multilayer-perceptron.